rr326/waboardsailing/content/pages/forecast.md

 ## Resources

--   [iWindsurf](iwindsurf.com) - This costs $10/month, but has the most weather stations.
+-   [iWindsurf](https://wx.iwindsurf.com/) - This costs $10/month, but has the most weather stations.
   You might not _need_ it, but it's quite helpful and will save you headache.
   This website will often refer to data that you can only get through iWindsurf.
   In summer iWindsurf also has a dedicated pro forecast which is helpful.
--   [windy.com](windy.com) - The free app is quite good.
+-   [windy.com](https://www.windy.com/) - The free app is quite good.
 For ~20/year you get more features.
 -   [Forecasting from Phillip Schonger](https://m.facebook.com/notes/northwest-kiteboarders/wind-forecasting-guide-to-keep-you-riding-and-stay-stoked-in-the-pacific-northwe/269856384324947/?wtsid=rdr_0zqxM5hUHhRnCQKeG) - This is a great, in-depth resource for PNW wind forecasting (from a kiter's perspective).
 It can be a bit overwhelming though.
--   [TJ's Jetty](http://wxtofly.net/loopallbasic.html?param=tenmwind&region=PNW&grid=d2), [TJ's - Explanation](https://pskite.org/wiki/tiki-index.php?page=TJs_forecast) - TJ's is beloved by all forecasting experts, but I find it utterly baffling.
+-   [TJ's Jetty](http://wxtofly.net/loopallbasic.html?param=tenmwind&region=PNW&grid=d2) - TJ's is beloved by all forecasting experts, but I find it utterly baffling.
 Good luck.

 ## Seattle Region